ficeskele/110511078-bdaf-lab4/README.md

         - Deploys a proxy, points the proxy to the current Safe Implementation.
 Initializes the proxy so that the message sender is the owner of the new Safe.
     - `function deploySafe() external`
         - Deploys the original Safe contract.
 Note that you might need to modify the Safe contract so that the original caller of the `deploySafe` contract will be the owner of the deployed "Safe” contract.

-## Write tests

-- Make sure the tax calculations are done correctly in the modified Safe contract.
-- the tests should indicate that the system works as intended.
-E.g.
-    - the caller of deploySafe is the owner of the deployed Safe contract
-    - the caller of deploySafeProxy is the owner of the deployed Proxy.
-    - After `updateImplementation` is being called, a newly deployed proxy with `deploySafeProxy()` points to the new implementation instead of the old one.

 ## Coverage Result